commaai/panda/README.md

     * compiling the code in various configuration and flashing it both through USB and WiFi.
     * Receiving, sending and forwarding CAN messages on all buses, over USB and WiFi.

-In addition, we run [Pylint](https://www.pylint.org/) and [Flake8](https://github.com/PyCQA/flake8) linters on all python files within the panda repo.
+In addition, we run the [pylint](https://www.pylint.org/) and [flake8](https://github.com/PyCQA/flake8) linters on all python files within the panda repo.

 Hardware
 ------